March 11, 2026

 Muneeb Ali, Chief Technology Officer, Eon

-These days, AI is everywhere — it finishes our text messages and suggests our next Google search.
-What makes this kind of convenient, automated support possible are Large Language Models (LLMs) that use a large amount of data to "guess” the next word based on previous patterns.
+These days, AI is everywhere.
+It finishes our text messages and suggests our next Google search.
+Most of these tools are powered by Large Language Models (LLMs), which use vast amounts of data to predict what comes next.

 The 5 Essentials for Clinical AI